ShittyWizard/splat-test-case/README.md

 foundFilesThread for add found files to TreeView.
 When you click on "Search" button both threads start, but UI is still responsive.

 Weaknesses of my solution:
-* TreeView is something like List, not like FileTreeView for only found files.
+* TreeView is something like List, not like FileTreeView for only found files
 * Not adaptive UI
 * Pagination could be good idea for opening big files in new tab
+* Found text in files is not highlighted
-* I don't use (because of poor experience) design patterns and structure of JavaFX projects, it can cause issues with further support.
+* I don't use (because of poor experience) design patterns and structure of JavaFX projects, it can cause issues with further support

 Using JavaFX was interested for me (that was my 1st javafx-project), and it helps me improve my UI and multithreading skills.